You and Your CourseOpportunities

 - an approach consistent with the principles of ISO 19600:2015 Compliance management systems.

 4.1 Council.
 Council is ultimately responsible for approving the Compliance Policy.

-4.2 Audit Committee.
-The Audit Committee is responsible for:
+4.2 Audit, Risk and Committee.
+The Audit, Risk and Compliance Committee is responsible for:

 4.3 Vice Chancellor.
 The Vice Chancellor is responsible for leading a compliance culture across the University through promoting and supporting the Compliance Policy and Framework.